 Ellis Neurological Voice Treatment Foundation P.O.
-Box 642 Louisville, Colorado 80027 Phone: (303) 604-3280
+Box 642 Louisville, Colorado 80027

+Phone: (303) 604-3280

-Evaluating Speech and Voice
+Evaluating Speech And Voice

-Healthy speech, voice, and swallowing production require that the brain and muscles that work the structures of the head, neck and pulmonary system are all functional.
-If a referral to a SLP is made, it is most likely that he/she will be working closely with an otolaryngologist (a physician who diagnoses disorders of the ear, nose and throat) or a neurologist (a physician who diagnoses and treats disorders of the nervous system).
-The SLP's job is to determine if there are problems with the way the structures in the oral cavity (tongue, lips, jaw etc) are working to produce speech, voice and swallow.
-Questions about medical history will be asked and specific questions about the changes in speech, voice, or swallow following the onset of PD will need to be documented.
-Particular emphasis will be on how speech and voice quality has changed and what circumstances or situations make it get better or worse.
-Questions about changes to eating and nutrition will also be asked.
+Normal speech and voice production require that the brain and muscles that work the structures of the head, neck and pulmonary system are all functional.
+If a referral to a speech pathologist is made, it is most likely that he/she will be working closely with an otolaryngologist (a physician who diagnoses disorders of the ear, nose and throat) or a neurologist (a physician who diagnoses and treats disorders of the nervous system).
+The speech pathologist's job is to determine if there are problems with the way the structures in the oral cavity (tongue, lips, jaw etc) are working to produce speech and to determine if the vocal cords are moving properly.
+Questions about medical history and voice use history will be asked and specific questions about the changes in speech and/or voice following the onset of PD will need to be documented.
+Particular emphasis will be on how the voice quality has changed and what circumstances or situations make it get better or worse.

-A SLP may perform an oral peripheral examination, to look at the structure and function of the lips, tongue, jaw and other parts within the mouth.
+A speech pathologist may perform an oral peripheral examination, to look at the structure and function of the lips, tongue, jaw and other parts within the mouth.
 Following the oral peripheral examination, the speech pathologist may perform an examination of the vocal cords.
 This is done in the physician's office and allows the medical team to determine if the vocal cords are moving normally.

-The SLP is the person who will provide detailed information about the changes that will occur in speech, voice and swallowing as the disease progresses and will be able to offer solutions and treatment for improving speech, voice and swallowing if problems are being experienced.
+The speech pathologist is the person who will provide detailed information about the changes that will occur in speech, voice and swallowing as the disease progresses and will be able to offer solutions and treatment for improving speech, voice and swallowing if problems are being experienced.